Tom-stack3/ticketsFinder/README.md

 ### Installations:
 **Libraries used:**
-1. selenium - ```pip install selenium```
+1. Selenium - ```pip install selenium```
 2. Beautiful Soup - ```pip install beautifulsoup4```

 **Selenium setup:**
-The script works with selenium Firefox, so inorder for the script to run, Firefox needs the be installed.
+The script works with selenium Firefox, so Firefox needs to be installed.
 #### Linux:
 In order to work with the selenium firefox-geckodriver, it needs to be installed:
 ```shell